-According to Exodus 34, Mount Sinai is the location where God gave Moses the Ten Commandments.
+According to Exodus 34, Mount Sinai is where God gave Moses the Ten Commandments.

 Be ready in the morning, and then come up on Mount Sinai.
 Present yourself to me there on top of the mountain.